 We will learn about the metal additive manufacturing build preparation software in one of our upcoming articles under this same series.

-4. METAL ADDITIVE MANUFACTURING POST-PROCESSING
+4. METAL 3D PRINTING POST-PROCESSING

 Post-processing is highly important for metal additive manufacturing.
 All the technologies have to pass through some of the other post-processing stages.
 The post-processing can be support removal, depowdering, washing, debinding, sintering, and even surface finish operations.